February 15, 2023Review Recipe

 11. Water Blob Tutorial

-Looking for a fun water activity for kids but doesn’t make a mess, or get you wet?
+Looking for a fun water activity for kids that doesn’t make a mess, or get you wet?
 This simple water blog blob tutorial can provide hours of fun without ruining your yard or soaking your clothes.
 Plus, it’s perfect for kids, and adults, of all ages.
-Made from only 2 items, plus water, it’s a perfect way spend your summer or any season for that matter since no one actually gets wet.
-Jump on it, roll around, slide on it, even use it to learn about waves and motion.
+Made from only 2 items, plus water, it’s a perfect way to spend your summer or any season for that matter since no one actually gets wet.
+Jump on it, roll around, slide on it, and even use it to learn about waves and motion.